-Throughout the series of these tutorials, we have seen how to create Releases, Cycles, Requirements tests, and test sets in ALM.
-We also looked at how we can establish logical relationships among these entities to make the metric collection as well as traceability an inbuilt activity in our testing process.
+This tutorial series has guided us through the creation of Releases, Cycles, Requirements tests, and test sets in ALM.
+We have also looked at how to create logical connections among these entities to make metric gathering and traceability inherent in our testing procedure.

 Recommended IPTV Service Providers